Princess310/next-redux-starter/README.md

-Based on next.js, add add the redux things for project.
+Based on next.js, and add the redux things for project.

 Tasks List:
 - [x] add redux and code split